DWiskow/CaddyGoAccessDataLoggerConverter/README.md

 #### caddyLog.py
 caddyLog.py solves this problem by providing a tool to convert Caddy JSON logs into a format that GoAccess can understand, and maxmises the data that is shared with GOACCESS in order to optimise the analysis.

 caddyLog.py can use the log file(s) written by Caddy as its input in either batch or live mode.
-In live mode, it can monitor a 'live' Caddy log file for events being appended to it in pseudo real-time and reflect those changes immediately in a converted format log file for processing by GoAccess.
+In live mode, it can monitor a 'live' Caddy log file for events being appended to it in pseudo real-time and reflect those changes immediately in a converted format log file that is streamed in pseudo real-time for processing by GoAccess.

 caddyLog.py can alternatively instantiate a TCP/IP network socket server, configured to receive Caddy log data in real-time, and stream Caddy log data to a GoAccess format log file as events happen.
 This enables the 'live' monitoring capabilities of GoAccess to function seamlessly with Caddy in real-time.